 The Intel 4004 is widely considered to be the world's first microprocessor.
 Wary of spurious lawsuits, Intel makes no such bold claims, but there is no doubt that the 4004 was the first customer-programmable microprocessor to reach the commercial market.
 You simply could not buy anything like it before its introduction on November 15, 1971.

-Like the surprise witness who appears at the end of television courtroom dramas like Perry Mason or Law and Order, in 1998 the U.S. Navy declassified details of the F-14 "Tomcat" jet fighter avionics.
-This introduced new questions about who were the "real fathers of the microprocessor."
-Developed by Garrett AiResearch in the late-'60s and deployed a year before the 4004, the Central Air Data Computer (CADC) is responsible for directing the F-14's flight control surfaces and displaying pilot information.
-With its pipelined, 20-bit datapath, the CADC is architecturally more advanced than the 4004 in many ways, but after some debade, it was eventually agreed that the CADC isn't a microprocessor in the generally-accepted sense of the word.
-Beyond the fact that its microsequencer and arithmetic units are partitioned into several chips, the CADC has no flow-of-control instructions (jump, conditional branch, call etc.).
-The program continually loops, and processor uses "data steering" instead control flow to make decisions.
+Like the surprise witness at the end of so many television courtroom dramas like Perry Mason and Law and Order, in 1998 the U.S. Navy declassified details of the F-14 "Tomcat" jet fighter avionics.
+Developed by Garrett AiResearch in the late-1960s and secretly deployed one year before the 4004's commercial debut, the Central Air Data Computer (CADC) is responsible for directing the F-14's flight control surfaces and displaying pilot information.
+With its pipelined, 20-bit datapath, the CADC is significantly more advanced than the 4004 in many ways, and arguably the world's first digital signal processor (DSP) chip set.
+Interestingly, the CADC has no flow-of-control instructions (jump, conditional branch, subroutine call, etc.).
+Its program continually loops, and the processor's architecture uses "data steering" to effect decisions.
 This approach has the advantage that the datapath's pipeline always stays full.
-Though out of the running as the first microprocessor, one could argue that it was the world's first LSI digital signal processor (DSP).
+In terms of computational power integrated onto silicon, the CADC was truly years ahead of its commercial rivals.